-Maximón is a social character.
-Therefore, He hates to drink alone.
-Seated on the long cofradía bench by the doorway,drinking in the many sensations and a little Venado myself, I thus became intoxicated, over-stimulated, and, despite myself, began to feel the force of the place.
+Maximón is a social character and therefore hates to drink alone.
+Seated on the long cofradía bench by the doorway,drinking in the many sensations and a little Venado myself, I became intoxicated, over-stimulated, and, despite myself, began to feel the force of the place.
 I therefore thanked them, bid them goodnight, and stumbled out into a star-lit night sparkling more brightly than before.
-Looking back to the altar over my shoulder, I saw Maximón grinning at me around the corner of the open
+Looking back to the altar over my shoulder, I saw Maximón grinning at me around the corner of the open doorway.

 Thoughts on the Mixed Religion